NYSCP Substance Use in Parents - North Yorkshire

 Al-Anon Family Groups offer support and understanding to the families and friends of problem drinkers, whether they’re still drinking or not.
 Alateen is part of Al-Anon and can be attended by 12 to 17-year-olds who are affected by another person’s drinking, usually a parent.

-We Are With You is a UK-wide treatment agency that helps individuals, families and communities manage the effects of drug and alcohol misuse.
+We Are With You is a UK-wide treatment agency that helps individuals, families and communities manage the effects of drug and alcohol use.

 Adfam is a national charity working with families affected by drugs and alcohol.
 Adfam operates an online message board and local support groups.